omni/tokenbridge-contracts/deploy/README.md

 # the corresponding deposit transaction to guarantee the transaction will not be
 # rolled back.
 FOREIGN_REQUIRED_BLOCK_CONFIRMATIONS=8
-# The default gas price used to send Foreign network transactions finalizing
+# The default gas price (in Wei) used to send Foreign network transactions
-# asset deposits.
-This price is used if the Gas price oracle is unreachable.
+# finalizing asset deposits.
+This price is used if the Gas price oracle is
-FOREIGN_GAS_PRICE=10
+# unreachable.
+FOREIGN_GAS_PRICE=10000000000

 # The minimum number of validators required to send their signatures confirming
 # the relay of assets.
 The same number of validators is expected on both sides